2ndSightLab/ai-tracker/mistake-tracker.md

 So I burned like 10,000 tokesn for 3 lines of code in two files.

 On the other hand, it got this right: starting an agent with claude instead of kiro was literally one line to handle a flag and an if statement to check the flag and start with either Claude or Kiro depending on the value of that flag.
+__

+So I sign up for an Anthropic plan thinking that will get me access to Fable.
+But no. You have to enable usage credits and pay for tokens beyond whatever plan you signed up for.

+So right now I'm on Sonnet 5.
+And it's not clear to me if that is as good as 4.8 that I was using on Kiro.
+But it seems better than Sonnet on Kiro so far.
+Hmm.
+But I'm not yet working on the hardest and biggest tasks.
+Also Claude can't tell me anything about it's plans apparently beyond a very generic Fable 5 is pay as you go.

+Well, let's see if Opus 5 is any different.

 # 2026-08-12 - 11:22 PM